 Eligibility for designation as a historic landmark:

-A site may be designated as a historic landmark if any of the following applies:
+Per Section 28-1139 of the zoning ordinance, a site may be designated as a historic landmark if any of the following applies:

 - It possesses significance with respect to history, culture, architecture, archeology, paleontology, or as a natural site with a demonstrable cultural association;